While running generators, or any electric equipment, safety is the number one concern.

 For example, if the outlets would get moistures, the result would be catastrophic.

-Now, it is important to protect your generator from exposure to moisture, not only for safety reasons but also to keep it in proper working condition.
+Now, it is important to have a generator shelter which protect your generator from exposure to moisture, not only for safety reasons but also to keep it in proper working condition.

 Options for Safe Use of Generator in Wet Conditions